-1. Tactical Combat Casualty Care for Medical Personnel August 2017 (Based on TCCC-MP Guidelines 170131) Composition Care Tactical Evacuation Care Tactical Combat Casualty Care for Medical Personnel August 2017 (Based on TCCC-MP Guidelines 170131) Tactical Evacuation Care The Tactical Evacuation phase of care is that phase in which casualties are moved from the hostile and austere tactical environment in which they were injured to a more secure location capable of providing advanced medical care.
+1. Tactical Combat Casualty Care for Medical Personnel August 2018 (Based on TCCC-MP Guidelines 180801) Tactical Combat Casualty Care for Medical Personnel August 2018 (Based on TCCC-MP Guidelines 180801) Tactical Evacuation Care Tactical Evacuation Care is provided while casualties are moved from the hostile and austere tactical environment in which they were injured to a more secure location capable of providing advanced medical care.
 The term "Tactical Evacuation" includes both CASEVAC and MEDEVAC as we will discuss.
-This phase may represent the first opportunity to receive additional medical personnel and equipment beyond that provided in Tactical Field Care.
-2. OBJECTIVES DESCRIBE the differences between MEDEVAC and CASEVAC DESCRIBE the differences between Tactical Field Care and Tactical Evacuation Care DESCRIBE the additional assets that may be available for airway management and electronic monitoring OBJECTIVES DESCRIBE the differences between MEDEVAC and CASEVAC DESCRIBE the differences between Tactical Field Care and Tactical Evacuation Care DESCRIBE the additional assets that may be available for airway management and electronic monitoring Read the text.
-3. OBJECTIVES DISCUSS the indications for and administration of Tranexamic Acid during tactical evacuation DISCUSS the management of moderate/severe TBI during tactical evacuation OBJECTIVES DISCUSS the indications for and administration of Tranexamic Acid during tactical evacuation DISCUSS the management of moderate/severe TBI during tactical evacuation Read the text.
+This phase may represent the first opportunity to bring in additional medical personnel and equipment.
+2. Disclaimer Disclaimer "The opinions or assertions contained herein are the private views of the authors and are not to be construed as official or as reflecting the views of the Departments of the Army, Air Force, Navy or the Department of Defense." - There are no conflict of interest disclosures.
+Read the disclaimer.
+3. DESCRIBE the differences between MEDEVAC and CASEVAC DESCRIBE the differences between Tactical Field CASEVAC DESCRIBE the differences between Tactical Field Care and Tactical Evacuation Care DESCRIBE the additional assets that may be available for airway management and electronic monitoring KNOW which casualties are most likely to benefit from supplemental oxygen.
+LEARNING OBJECTIVES DESCRIBE the differences between MEDEVAC and CASEVAC DESCRIBE the differences between Tactical Field Care and Tactical Evacuation Care DESCRIBE the additional assets that may be available for airway management and electronic monitoring KNOW which casualties are most likely to benefit from supplemental oxygen.
+Read the text.